TomaszKiapsnia/TomaszKiapsnia.github.io/_posts/2020-10-09-[ENG]DQDD-means-quality-first.markdown

 Last two DQ requirements to check I'm leaving for willing reads.

 # Test always!
-Even for this simple case, by writing good tests before code we have immediate answer, if our code is proper or not.
+Even for this simple case, by writing good tests before code, we have immediate answer, whether our code is proper or not.
-Each time it's important to run all tests for current part of code, to have confirmation that previous steps are still ok.
+Each time it's important to run all tests for current part of code.
+By that we have confirmation that previous steps are still ok.

 Some of these tests can be used later as acceptance tests.
 Additionally, we can use them to check DQ on productional data, when before pushing them to client application we have time for final tests.

 Using DQDD gives a huge gain in comparison to extreme case of not testing at all or manual testing.
-And we have 3 big profits.
+We have 3 big profits.
 First: it checks our code immediately and reduces time to fix bugs in later phases.
-Second: by writing tests, which can be used in productional phase as DQ tests.
+Second: we have tests, which can be used in productional phase as DQ tests.
 Third: it reduces time of multiple rounds of manual tests.
 It's very important to remember, that creation of tests and their run should be quick, easy and pleasant.
-We can't wait for hours to get answer, because our tests should test quite small changes.
-Small test data set, which cover all tests cases, can help.
-Easy in setup automation tool, like FitNesse, can help.
+We can't wait for hours to get an answer, because our tests should test quite small changes.
+Minimal test data set, which cover all tests cases, can help.
+Easy to setup automation tool, like FitNesse, can help.
 By testing, we can help.

 I recommend.
 I encourage.
 I'm sending my best.